 Sightseeing Cascais buses run every 45 minutes from 10.10am to 5.10pm.
 A ticket costs €20 (€10 children under 12) + 0.50 card, and is valid for 24 hours.

-Sightseeing All Routes – All Buses (24/48 hours): Visitors to Sintra and Cascais often want to get around freely during one or two days.
+Sightseeing All Lines – All Buses (24/48 hours): Visitors to Sintra and Cascais often want to get around freely during one or two days.
 It’s easier if you buy a sightseeing ticket, which is valid for 24/48 hours on all the above routes, and more.
 It costs €15 and €25 respectively + 0.50 card (children under 12 pay about half).

+Scotturb sightseeing tickets can be bought on board.
 Note that some schedules may vary slightly from winter to summer, and on weekends and holidays.

 Sintra’s vintage tram runs on its own track since 1904, along the side of the road.
 It goes from the town centre to the small seaside resort of Praia das Maçãs.
 Do it mostly for the fun of the ride, which is about 13km / 8mi and takes 45 minutes.